Hawaii Emotional Support Animal Laws

 Employment and Workplace Considerations

-In Hawaii, employers are not legally required to accommodate ESAs under the ADA.
+In Hawaii, employers are not legally required to accommodate ESA under the ADA.
 The discussion about allowing an ESA in a workplace setting remains largely discretionary, guided by internal company policy.
 Employees wishing to have an ESA at work must often negotiate with their employer while providing relevant medical documentation.

 Documentation, Requirements, and Processes in Hawaii